hyssostech/sketch-thru-plan-sdk-js/samples/session/README.md

 can for example share edits on a common session, but one of the tabs may be set for S2, and the other for S3.
 Default affiliations in each tab will be different.

-Different TO/ORBAT data can also be active in each tab, representing for example friendly an hotile organizations.
+Different TO/ORBAT data can also be active in each tab, representing for example friendly an hostile organizations.
 TOs that are loaded by a client are available within the shared planning scenario to all clients in that session.